bo-er/bo-er.github.io/_posts/2023-12-21-It there a problem for prometheus to use mmap.md

 Series_C -> (t0,C0), (t1, C1), (t2, C2), (t3, C3)...
 ```

-With possibly up to millions of data points per second,  can Prometheus directly write everything into the storage device?
+For a Monitoring System, with possibly up to millions of data points per second,  can Prometheus directly write everything into the storage device?
 Think about this: For a  traditional disk, random write is a disaster since the disk head needs time to seek the track and the plate needs time to spin.
 For an SSD, writing to a non-empty block is done by first writing to an empty block and moving the data back.
 This is called "write amplification" and can significantly shorten the lifespan of the SSD.
 Therefore, Prometheus has no choice other than using a buffer to batch writes.
 Otherwise, the penalty could be huge.
 Where is this memory-buffer in Prometheus?
 The answer is a "head chunk".
 To be more accurate, it's actually a 32KB page in the head chunk.
 The behavior is comparable to Innodb engine, who also doesn't work on rows but on pages.
 But unlike Innodb, Prometheus doesn't have its own buffer pool, it has only a single page for writing.
 This buffer page is flushed into a file (A.K.A. segment) inside of WAL once it's full.
 The layout of the WAL folder is like this:
 ```
 17728 -rw-r--r-- 1 actiontech-universe actiontech 18153472 2月   9 03:00 00000076